How to Wax Suede | A Step-By-Step Guide Boots, Shoes, or Jackets

 How to Wax Suede with Otter Wax

-Applying Otter Wax or a similar cream polish product or wax bar is fairly straightforward.
-We have tweaked the process a little in our guide and added a few optional steps.
+Applying Otter Wax or a similar cream polish product or wax bar is straightforward.
+Our guide has tweaked the process a little and added a few optional steps.
 You can skip these depending on which type of finish you wish to obtain.

 We timed the entire process, and it took around 30 minutes.
-Generally, each time we got through around three-quarters of a regular-sized wax bar.
+Generally, we used about three-quarters of a regular-sized wax bar.

 For our tests, we used suede with a medium-sized nap.
 Whatever the length of the fibers you’re working with, the waxed suede product applied (Otter Wax, in this instance) lays down the leather fibers.

-Though we used boots for our experiments, the same holds for suede shoes as well.
+Though we used boots for our experiments, the same holds were used for suede shoes.

-You should also be aware that once waxed, boots or shoes will become considerably darker in color.
-So it’s best to be aware of this before you start so, you won’t be in for any surprises.
+You should also be aware that once waxed, boots or shoes will become considerably darker in color and lose their fuzziness.
+It’s best to know this before you start so you won’t be in for surprises.

 Without any further delay, here is our step-by-step guide to transforming any pair of suede shoes or boots.